kbd/prompt/README.md

 ```
 $PROMPT_PREFIX
-  prefix prompt with this text. default: ⚡
+  prefix prompt with this text

 $PROMPT_BARE
   set to enable a very minimal prompt. "zen mode"